 You wish you could make faster progress, don’t you?
 Your dreams are aimed at the stars but the results do not seem hand in hand.

-Welcome to SMART Goals which can change the way you achieve goals.
-By adding 5 different elements to your goals, you can make your goals easy to accomplish.
-Each alphabet in SMART stands for a word that helps you achieve your goals and therefore we refer SMART in the capital letters.
+Welcome to SMART Goals which can change the way you achieve your dreams.
+By adding 5 different elements to your goals, you can make your targets easy to accomplish.
+Each alphabet in SMART stands for a word that helps you achieve your goals and objectives.
+Hence, the SMART in capital letters.

 Before we discuss SMART Goals, if your vision seems clouded with fog, you must answer the three questions to help you identify the dream goal sets a spark in your belly.

-Various people use different words to describe each alphabet, however here is the most common definition of SMART Goals.
+So what is the full form of SMART goals?
+Various people use different words to describe each alphabet of the acronym.
+However, here is the most common definition of SMART Goals.